Whoever loves a quarrel loves sin; whoever builds a high gate invites destruction~ Proverbs 17:19 NIV

 Using sex as a weapon–

-Sex is one of those sticky-wicket issues that most couples avoid talking about to the detriment of the relationship.
+Sex is one of those sticky-wicket issues many couples avoid talking about to the detriment of their relationship.
 Don’t.
-Sex is one of the key reasons most people (especially Christian people) get married so it ought to be discussed.
-Do not get in the habit of withholding sex as “punishment” for real or imagined offenses.
+Sex is one of the key reasons most people (especially Christian people) get married so it ought to be something we are very open about.
+Avoid getting in the habit of withholding sex as “punishment” for real or imagined offenses.
 It’s not nice and it’s not biblical (1stCorinthians 7:4).

 Disrespect covers a whole range of behaviors.
 It encompasses screaming, rudeness, spitefulness and not taking the other person’s desires, preferences or needs into consideration.
 The worst and most damaging kind of disrespect almost always involves the words we use (Proverbs 12:18, Colossians 4:6, Ephesians 4:29).
 Cursing, belittling or name-calling during a conflict is a surefire way to kill romantic love quickly.
 If we all just obeyed the command Jesus gave in Matthew 7:12 and treated our spouse how we want to be treated the vast majority of marital problems would disappear overnight.

 Seriously, this one is a no-brainer (Malachi 2:15-17).
+It should never be tolerated.
 If it’s a problem in your marriage get help immediately.

 Refusing to become a team-